oicr-gsi/sample-fingerprinting/workflow-fingerprint-collector/README.md

     gatk_prefix               string      GATK prefix should point to a 'well-performing' file system for writing temporary files into it.
 May prevent possible failures of a workflow run
-    preprocess_bam            boolean     Flag that shows if re-ordering/adding read groups are needed for .bam files, should rarely be true queue                     string      Name of the (SGE) queue to schedule to [production]
+    preprocess_bam            true|false  Flag that shows if re-ordering/adding read groups are needed for .bam files, should rarely be true queue                     string      Name of the (SGE) queue to schedule to [production]